mendersoftware/mender-docs/02.Overview/03.Artifact/docs.md

 The tar format supports streaming, which Mender takes advantage of.
-As a Mender Artifact is downloaded from the Mender server or external storage, the Mender client streams the root file system within it directly to the inactive partition, without needing any temporary storage for unpacking it before it is written.
+As a Mender Artifact is downloaded from the Mender server or external storage, the Mender client streams the root filesystem within it directly to the inactive partition, without needing any temporary storage for unpacking it before it is written.
 This drastically reduces storage requirements for the update process, improves performance and reduces flash wear.